keval291995/Newsletter-Subscription-Form/README.md

 # Newsletter-Subscription-Form
-Newsletter Subscription Form

-Email Subscribers & Newsletters Source Code [ Build in HTML, Jquery & CSS ]
+Newsletter Subscription Form Source Code [ Build in HTML, Jquery & CSS ]

 How To Use/Run This Code :-
- > One file that has all the source codes.

-Preview :-
+ > Download the file and extract.
+ > Use the button.html file.